Japan Autumn Trip

 I was not able to see Mt.
 Fuji on my Tokyo-Kyoto roundtrip on the Shinkansen or later when I took a special “Mt.
 Fuji” tour.
 I say special because the tour was designed to bring you to all those iconic and picturesque spots (Arakurayama Sengen Park, Fujiyoshida “Honmachi Street”, Neba, the Gentle Village of West Lake, Oshino Hakkai) where you can see Mt Fuji in the background.

 If you want to take memorable pictures with Mt.
-Fuji majestically sitting in the background and a thatched-roof house or pagoda in the foreground, make sure you plan a day trip with absolutely clear skies.
+Fuji majestically sitting in the background and a thatched-roof house or pagoda in the foreground, plan a day trip with absolutely clear skies.

 IX.
 Bonus Topic: Matsuri or Cultural Festivals